hexbatch/.github/profile/README.md

 # Hex Batch

 ## A tiny organization with huge ideas!
-Nothing here works at this time.
-There is nothing to see here.
+Nothing here works at this time, there is nothing to see.
 There are not yet any demos, strict api definitions, or easy to read text.
 This will change.

 ## Making entirely new ways to interact online
 * A firm believer in the rights of tiny virtual animals and plants to inhabit your browser pages, and travel from home to home.